 - I record videos where I share my innermost thoughts (and my reaction to them)Steve's Inside Out Understanding of Himself (TMFI?)

-- I write blog posts about my best date ever (that didn’t end well, for me).
+- I write blog posts about my best date ever (a short relationship then ended somewhat abruptly, for me).

-Even though there are much, much easier paths to take.
+Even though there are much, much easier paths to take I’m sure.

-I Am Not Always Honest (Neither Are You)
+I Am Not Always Honest, Though (Neither Are You)

 So I’m a big fan of honesty, I really am.
 “Too honest” could be my middle name, it really could (just ask anyone who really knows me).
 But to misquote the wonderful Maya Angelou, “Still, I lie”.